BiotrAIn-community/BiotrAIn-virtual/Module 1.2 Pre-processing/README.md

 1. Identify appropriate concepts and techniques of data pre-processing for AI analysis with applications to bioscience.

 ## Recording - Theoretical content
-Local instructors can deliver the theoretical content directly or use this recording:

 [Pre-processing - VIDEO](https://embl-ebi.cloud.panopto.eu/Panopto/Pages/Viewer.aspx?id=837c4e17-8440-4db7-8ac8-b42801078431)